Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 {{< added-in "5.3.0" >}}

 Use the scaling classes for larger or smaller rounded corners.
 Sizes range from `0` to `5`, and can be configured by modifying the utilities API.

+{{< design-callout-alert >}}
+These border variants with **a size css class different than `rounded-0`** should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Web UI Kit/Core elements/Line Styles](https://system.design.orange.com/0c1af118d/p/395b5b-web-ui-kit/b/64fd11) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example class="bd-example-rounded-utils" >}}
 {{< placeholder width="75" height="75" class="rounded-0" title="Example non-rounded image" >}}